Extensions Overview

 : Extension identifier.

-Now, you can connect with the Neutralinojs server with the above process arguments.
+Now, you can connect with the Neutralinojs server with the above details.
 Use the following WebSocket URL to initiate a new WebSocket connection.

 Use the built-in extensions API to send a message to any extension, as shown below.